We make homemade salt dough ornaments every Christmas. It’s a lovely tradition that we look forward to every year.

 - Add water and mix together.

-- Remove dough from bowl and place on counter, shape into ball, and knead with your hands until it’s thoroughly combined.
+- Remove dough from bowl and place on counter, shape into ball, and knead with your hands until thoroughly combined.

 - With rolling pin, roll out dough.